virtual-labs/exp-connectingrod-applications-dei/experiment/simulation/css/README.md

+# CSS Styles for Connecting Rod Simulation

-### This folder contains all the css files used in the simulation.
+This directory contains the stylesheets for the virtual experiment simulation page.

+- **main.css**: Provides the layout, video player styling, and typography for the four simulation videos and their technical descriptions.